DivineOmega/exiguous-ecommerce/README.md

 $basket->addProduct($product, 2); // Add another two Teddy Bears!

 var_dump($basket->items); // Outputs an array of, you guessed it, basket items! ^_^

+// ^ This would show 1 basket item with a quantity of 3 teddy bears.

 ```